codeequity/codeEquity/docs/ceManual.md

 GitHub's Octokit REST API requires an installation access token for all requests on a GitHub repo.
-CE Server acquires this token by using the private key credentials of the app making the request, in other words, the CodeEquity App for GitHub credentials described above.
+CE Server acquires this token by using the private key credentials of the app making the request, in other words, the CodeEquity App for GitHub credentials (or the ceTester credentials) described above.

 In slightly more detail, the server first gets a signed JSON web token (JWT) from Octokit that is specific to the CodeEquity App for GitHub, then uses that to get an installation-specific token